 MS in Forensic Anthropology

-This 42-credit Master of Science degree is designed to train individuals in the theory, practice, and methods of biological and skeletal anthropology employed by forensic anthropologists in medicolegal death investigations.
-Students will receive extensive training in osteology, forensic anthropological techniques and procedures, human anatomy, crime scene investigation, and methods of human identification.
+The MS in Forensic Anthropology at BU Chobanian & Avedisian School of Medicine is designed to train individuals in the theory, practice, and methods of biological and skeletal anthropology employed by forensic anthropologists in medicolegal death investigations.
+Students will receive extensive training in osteology, forensic anthropological techniques and procedures, forensic anthropology field methods, biological anthropology theory, taphonomy, mortuary archaeology, human anatomy, trauma analysis, crime scene investigation, and methods of human identification.

-This unique program is one of the only graduate forensic anthropology programs in a department of anatomy at a major medical center.
-This setting will provide students and faculty access to extensive resources and facilities, including a human gross anatomy laboratory.
+Classes are lecture- and laboratory-based with opportunities for internships and directed studies.
+Students complete a graduate-level research project that culminates in a full-length thesis.
+Resources for student research projects include access to our Outdoor Research Facility and Anatomical Sciences Laboratory, faculty in the Department of Radiology and affiliated faculty at the University of Tennessee, and skeletal collections at other universities and museums.
+This program is one of the only graduate forensic anthropology programs in a department of anatomy at a major medical center.
+This setting provides students and faculty access to extensive resources and facilities, including a human gross anatomy laboratory.

-Boston University Medical Campus contains state-of-the-art lecture halls, seminar rooms, sophisticated computerized teaching labs, and Boston’s largest biomedical research park.
-In addition, the campus is in close proximity to the Office of Chief Medical Examiner for Massachusetts and the Boston Police Department Crime Laboratory.
+The Boston University Medical Campus contains state-of-the-art lecture halls, seminar rooms, sophisticated computerized teaching labs, and Boston’s largest biomedical research park.

 We are happy to answer your questions regarding admissions, eligibility, or curriculum.
 Please contact us at email@example.com.

-The Forensic Anthropology Program offers a variety of courses in forensic anthropological techniques and procedures, human anatomy, osteology, pathology, human remains recovery, death investigation, research design, expert witness testimony, and forensic science.
-Completion of this program will prepare students to continue their graduate education in a doctoral program and/or work as a forensic anthropologist or medicolegal death investigator.
+The Forensic Anthropology Program offers a variety of courses in forensic anthropological techniques and procedures, human anatomy, osteology, pathology, human remains recovery, trauma analysis, death investigation, research design, expert witness testimony, and forensic science.
+Completion of this program will prepare students to continue their education in a doctoral program, in medical or law school, or in a physician assistant program, and/or work in law enforcement, in crime scene investigation, or as a medicolegal death investigator.

 Required courses include: